Yasinrabiee/How-to-make-pwa/README.md

 # How to make pwa

 #### In this tutorial, we are going to discuss how to build a web application.
-Today, web applications play an important role in the web, because web applications can easily run on any hardware and software platform.
+Today, web applications play an important role in the web, because web applications can easily run on any hardware and software platform. stay with me...
-#### stay with me

 ## 1. Choose two icons

 ### At first you must choose your app icon.

-### It's beter that you choose two icon in these sizes:
+### It's better that you choose two icon in these sizes:

 ### 144x144 and 512x512